-Student Spotlight: Matt Brousil
+Student Spotlight: Matthew Brousil

 Major: Transfer/A.A. and A.S.

-Matt Brousil, who graduated from Lyons Township High School, chose College of DuPage after receiving a scholarship to the Glen Ellyn institution.
+Matthew Brousil, who graduated from Lyons Township High School, chose College of DuPage after receiving a scholarship to the Glen Ellyn institution.

-During his time at COD, Brousil was a member of the Living Leadership Program, the Student Leadership Council and the Endowment for Future Generations.
+While at COD, Brousil was a member of the Living Leadership Program, the Student Leadership Council and the Endowment for Future Generations.

 “During my first year, I was just feeling my way around and getting a handle on the atmosphere,” he said.
 “But I knew how important it was to get involved with other students and learn from their perspectives.”

 Brousil was equally impressed with his instructors, including Casey Slott, associate professor of Speech; Richard Jarman, professor of Chemistry; and Michelle Moore, professor of English.
-It was Moore who told him about Evergreen College in the state of Washington.
+It was Moore who told him about Evergreen State College in the state of Washington.

 “She thought it was the perfect fit for me, so I visited and fell in love with it,” he said.
 “She was the one who ultimately gave me the idea to explore environmental studies.”

-“I consider myself lucky for finding classes here that offer almost entirely field-based work, and which set students up for faculty-supported independent research options,” he said.
-"From January to February (2013) I took part in a backpacking trip and field ecology course in Patagonian, Chile, through the Wildlands Studies consortium program.
-The trip was a great follow-up to the Costa Rica Study Abroad I participated in at COD, and served as an interesting comparison between environments and lifestyles in Central and South America.
+“I consider myself lucky for finding classes that offered almost entirely field-based work, and which set students up for faculty-supported independent research options,” he said.
+“I was able to take part in a backpacking trip and field ecology course in Patagonian, Chile, through the Wildlands Studies consortium program.
+The trip was a great follow-up to the Costa Rica Study Abroad I participated in at COD and served as an interesting comparison between environments and lifestyles in Central and South America.

 “I want to pass along what I’ve experienced at COD,” he said.
 “I want to help kids discover how exciting it can be to explore something in-depth and then turn it into something they can pursue in their lives.

-2012 College of DuPage
+College of DuPage